calculuswhiz/calculuswhiz.github.io/misc/vsix.md

 Installing VSIX packages the hard way (VS 2017)
 ===============================================

-Tools I used: PowerShell, Node.js, and 7zip
+Tools I used: PowerShell, Node.js

 At work, I don't have an Internet connection.
 This is a rather troublesome thing because it leaves me unable to install Visual Studio packages at my discretion.
 And even if you did manage to get the .VSIX packages downloaded, you'd **still** have to be connected to install the packages.